 Purpose of Plastering

-Plastering is the process of covering uneven masonry surfaces with a mortar and giving it a clean, smooth finish and durable surface.
+Plastering is the process of covering uneven masonry surfaces with a mortar and giving them a clean, smooth finish and durable surface.

 It serves the purpose of